DaGooseYT/SMT-PBTS/README.md

 - C50 & C51 on the XR1075 extension module will most likely not be needed, as LC low pass filters are already applied in the main PCB.
 - If you use a larger enclosure/smaller drivers for the speaker, then XR1075 module may not be needed.
 - R16 is a 1/2w carbon film resistor (1K ±5%) and is not listed on the PCB.
 Please connect this externally from the PCB.
+- BTLED is a blue 5mm LED and PWRLED is a 5mm green LED

+## BoM
+- BoM is availible in .csv file
+- Only parts and componants on the PCBs are in the BoM.
+Please refer to the other sections of this README to find other additional parts for the project.

 ## Enclosure